 Ed Barnidge focuses on commercial and complex civil litigation in federal and state courts across the country, including trials, arbitrations, and regulatory matters.
 He has represented both plaintiffs and defendants in many high-dollar disputes.

-Ed has particular experience in disputes involving commercial contracts, financial instruments, federal and state False Claims Acts, franchise matters, government licensing, and retail financing.
-In addition, he has conducted numerous internal investigations.
+Ed has particular experience in disputes involving commercial contracts, financial services and instruments, false claims acts, franchise matters, consumer advertising and disclosures, retail financing, and antitrust.

 Ed graduated from the University of Notre Dame in 1993.
 He received his J.D. from the University of Virginia School of Law, where he was a member of the Order of the Coif, before clerking for Judge Saundra Brown Armstrong of the U.S. District Court of the Northern District of California.
 He joined Williams & Connolly in 2000.

 Though all cases vary and none is predictive, Ed’s experience includes:

 - Successfully defending civil RICO claims in a three-week jury trial that resulted in exoneration for a leading financial services company and law firm

 - Successfully defending Hong Kong company in a securities case tried in the New York Supreme Court (Commercial Part)

 - Successfully obtaining acquittal of journalist tried for crimes in North Dakota